 - E-commerce: Amazon

+Your goal as a personal brand is to enjoy the same top-of-mind status.
 (For those of you wondering, “What about my business?
 That’s what I want to rank/be found in search/be known for,” remember, people connect with people first.
 You need subject matter experts on deck to gain recognition for the brand.
 Without them, you’ll have a faceless entity that’s much tougher to connect with and through.

 How I learned the value of personal branding

-Before I got involved with online marketing, I worked for years in the outdoor industry—shooting sports, hunting, and the $28 billion sportfishing industry—first as a writer, then as a B2B editor, and later as a consultant to sporting goods retailers and various other SMBs hoping to get involved in the outdoor industry.
+Before I share how I typically advise business owners to go about personal branding, I’ll share a little about me that helps tie it all together.
+Before becoming a digital marketer, I worked for years in the outdoor industry—shooting sports, hunting, and the $28 billion sportfishing industry—first as a writer, then as a B2B editor, and later as a consultant to sporting goods retailers and various other SMBs hoping to get involved in the outdoor industry.

 By the time I became a consultant, I was viewed as an expert in my field, being called on to help with everything from distribution and sales channels to PR, marketing, ad-buying, branding, media relations, content writing, business strategy and web design.
 I loved it.
 But I wanted more.

 I didn’t want to be pigeonholed as “the guy who knows the outdoor industry like the back of his hand.”
-I wanted to be a broader business strategist, one who specialized in content but who was not defined by it.
+I wanted to be a broader business strategist, one who specialized in digital content but who was not defined by it.
 So, in 2012, I took the leap, deploying the strategy I’d laid out many times over many years for clients, prospects and friends.

 I’m happy with the results, but rebranding has proved to be a lot like what they say about turning a ship: a very slow, deliberate process.

+Spend some time focusing on your abilities, talents, strengths, then use those elements to fashion some long-term goals of where you’d like to be at a certain point in the future.
+Be mindful, however, that pragmatism is a must.
 You cannot be anything you want to be, despite what some talking heads will have you believe, so look closely at what you want to be juxtaposed against and what you are willing to work for and could feasibly attain.

 Think of specializing in an area where there are few players, thus providing you with a greater chance of being successful since there won’t be as much competition.
+However, be careful not to specialize too soon or in an area that lacks competition primarily because there is no real need for the service.

 Once you have some clarity, create a website and begin sharing content, making certain to promote it via social media, in addition to featuring an email subscriber signup on the site.